infobloxopen/schema-registry-helper/README.md

   - Option to use a different namespace for the CRs, if {{ .Release.Namespace }} is not desired

 ## Integrating command line tool into a Makefile
 The command line tool can be integrated into a Makefile by adding lines such as the last line in the following example.
-This will automatically translate existing protobuf schemas to json and then create custom resource files from those json schemas (Make sure that `CR_DIRECTORY`, `SCHEMA_DIRECTORY`, and other variables are defined somewhere in your Makefile as well)
+This will automatically translate existing protobuf schemas to json and then create custom resource files from those json schemas.
+Example variable definitions are below.

 ```.PHONY protobuf: protobuf-atlas
 protobuf-atlas: